Photo: Jon Tan

 Similar to a short pass, you need to have a mental checklist as you receive a long pass.
 Be aware of your body position, how close the ball is to your body, how close the player you want to pass to is and the situation of the receiving player.

-1. Approach the ball at an angle of about 30 degrees, plant your non-kicking foot just beside the ball as you are about to strike it.
-Hold your arms out for better balance.
+Similarly to a short pass, approach the ball at a 30-degree angle so you have room to swing your kicking leg through.
+Plant your non-kicking foot around 15cm beside the ball with your toes pointing towards your target, as you are about to strike and hold your arms out for better balance.

-2. Keeping your eyes on the ball at all times, strike the ball with the top of your foot where the laces are.
-Where you make contact with the ball is important, with your foot striking under the ball and your body leaning back to achieve greater lift in your pass, while you should hit the centre of the ball and lean forward if you wish to keep your pass low.
+Keeping your eyes on the ball at all times, rotate your ankles to strike the ball with the top of your foot where the laces are.
+The initial contact with the ball is crucial, your laces should strike the underside of the ball pushing upwards to achieve the intended height.

-3. Similar to the short pass, your follow through will determine how powerful the pass is.
-To cover longer distances and at greater speed a bigger follow through with your kicking foot is needed after contact with the ball has been made.
+Similar to a short pass, your follow through will determine how powerful the pass is.
+To cover longer distances and at greater speed, a bigger follow through is required after contact with the ball has been made.

 When to Use Long Passes